-The Fund can invest in derivative instruments, including swap contracts, options, futures contracts and forward foreign currency contracts.
+The Fund can invest in derivative instruments including swap contracts, options, futures contracts and forward foreign currency contracts.

 A swap contract is an agreement between two parties pursuant to which the parties exchange payments at specified dates on the basis of a specified notional amount, with the payments calculated by reference to specified securities, indexes, reference rates, commodities, currencies or other assets.
 The notional amount of a swap is based on the nominal or face amount of a reference asset that is used to calculate payments made on that swap; the notional amount typically is not exchanged between counterparties.
 The parties to the swap use variations in the value of the underlying asset to calculate payments between them through the life of the swap.
 The Fund can use swap contracts, including interest rate swaps, to hedge or adjust its exposure to interest rates.
-The Fund can also use swap contracts, including credit default swaps, to gain or reduce exposure to an asset class or a particular issue.
-The Fund can further use swap contracts. including credit default index swaps, to hedge credit risk or take a position on a basket of credit entities and to gain or reduce exposure to an asset class or a particular issue; and total return swaps to gain exposure to a reference asset.
+The Fund can also use swap contracts, including credit default swaps, to create long or short exposure to corporate or sovereign debt securities.
+The Fund can further use swap contracts, including: credit default index swaps, to hedge credit risk or take a position on a basket of credit entities; total return swaps, to gain exposure to a reference asset; and volatility swaps to adjust the volatility profile of the Fund.

 An option is a derivative financial instrument that reflects a contract between two parties for a future transaction on an asset at a reference price.
 The buyer of the option gains the right, but not the obligation, to engage in that transaction, while the seller incurs the corresponding obligation to fulfill the transaction.
 The price of an option derives from the difference between the reference price and the value of the underlying asset (commonly a stock, a bond, a currency or a futures contract) plus a premium based on the time remaining until the expiration of the option.
 Other types of options exist, and options can in principle be created for any type of valuable asset.
-The Fund can use options, including credit default swap options, to gain the right to enter into a credit default swap at a specified future date.
-The Fund can further use swaptions (options on swaps) to manage interest rate risk; currency options to manage currency exposure; and options on bond or rate futures to manage interest rate exposure.
+The Fund can use options, including currency options, to seek alpha (return on investments in excess of the benchmark index) or to mitigate risk and to hedge against adverse movements in the foreign currencies in which portfolio securities are denominated.
+The Fund can also use credit default swap options to gain the right to enter into a credit default swap at a specified future date.
+The Fund can further use swaptions (options on swaps) to manage interest rate risk; and options on bond or rate futures to manage interest rate exposure.

 A futures contract is a standardized agreement between two parties to buy or sell a specified quantity of an underlying asset at a specified price at a specified future time.
-The value of a futures contract tends to increase and decrease in tandem with the value of the underlying asset.
+The value of the futures contract tends to increase and decrease in tandem with the value of the underlying asset.
 Futures contracts are bilateral agreements, with both the purchaser and the seller equally obligated to complete the transaction.
-Depending on the terms of the particular contract, futures contracts are settled by purchasing an offsetting contract, physically delivering the underlying instrument on the settlement date or paying a cash settlement amount on the settlement date.
+Depending on the terms of the particular contract, futures contracts are settled by purchasing an offsetting contract, physically delivering the underlying asset on the settlement date or paying a cash settlement amount on the settlement date.
 The Fund can use futures contracts, including interest rate futures, to increase or reduce its exposure to interest rate changes.
-The Fund can also use currency futures contracts to hedge against adverse movements in the foreign currencies in which portfolio securities are denominated.
+The Fund can also use currency futures to increase or decrease its exposure to foreign currencies.
+Currency futures contracts are traded on exchanges and have standard contract sizes and delivery dates.
+Most currency futures contracts call for payment or delivery in U.S. dollars.